Primary Source

 A methodological peer from the Islamic world whose language reform offers a successful modernization framework worth studying and adapting.

 Expert Advisor, Pakistan Digital Authority.
 Digital Transformation and Cybersecurity expert with over two decades of experience across fintech, digital government, and emerging technology ecosystems in Pakistan and Saudi Arabia.
-Appointed as Convener by the Chairman, Pakistan Digital Authority.
+Appointed as Convener of the National Working Group.

 Chairperson, Pakistan Academy of Letters